-New metrics for implementation in nutrition-sensitive agriculture programs
+New implementation indicators to measure delivery and uptake of nutrition-sensitive agriculture programs

 Doctorate: PhD in Public Health, Heidelberg University, 2017